Sibel-Leila/glass-detection/README.md

 Now we try to implement this algorithm using python

 Need to install:
-$ sudo apt install python-pip
+sudo apt install python-pip
-$ pip install Pillow
+pip install opencv-python